 Well, let's see.
 I gasped my first breath the Sunday evening of January 20, 19-something.
 Don't ask me my age unless you're prepared to believe a lie.
 I was adopted as a baby, am the middle child of 3, grew up in Texas and Indiana where I rode motorcycles through corn fields, paddled canoes over waterfalls, dreamed of being a poet--an expatriate living in a far and distant land.
 I went to college in Utah and Texas and have a BA in Theatre and another one in English (composition & rhetoric).
 I lived in New York City for a while and attended the National Shakespeare Conservatory but dropped out after spending all of my student-aid money on 2-months rent, a plate of eggs benedict and a basketball.
 I know, crazy, right?
 Why did I buy a basketball?

 I worked as a technical editor for a publishing company in NYC.
 Recently married, we lived in a tiny "artsy" (meaning mouse and roach infested) studio in Gramercy Park.
-A couple of years later, our beautiful daughter was born and we moved to Texas where I went to work for its democratic governor.
+Three years later, our beautiful daughter was born and we moved to Texas where I went to work for its democratic governor.
 And suddenly I discovered that I was a closet socialist and then summarily "fired" when Bush came to town.
 I spent my early career looking for a career.
 Spent my mid-career trying to resuscitate my first career and soon thereafter settled into my current career that felt like coming to after falling down the balcony stairs.
 I love what I do and do it quite well.
 Initially, however, I wanted to write novels on a beach in Northern Africa or make cheese out of a wagon while traveling with gypsies, but I was pressed into a real job due to the above mentioned child and a delinquent student loan.

 Anyway, I married a great girl before I was ready, before I purged myself of those delusions we endured in the early to mid-90's.
 We had a great kid amidst the fallout of denial, anger, and acceptance that these delusions endowed us with.
 So it was imminent that divorce would inevitably follow, that this train I was riding was approaching a dark tunnel to oblivion--a wormhole into the cold isolation of insensible space.
 It was at that moment I was hit with a life brick, as I call it, and knocked from the mystery train to travel a parallel path while my injuries healed themselves over time and distance, a realization that only now can I perceive more fully.